 Code provision A.6.7 stipulates, among other things, that the independent non-executive directors and other non-executive directors should attend general meetings.
-Dr. Chu Chor Lup did not attend the annual general meeting of the Company held on 27 August 2021 due to his other commitments.
+Mr. Chiu Ngar Wing and Dr. Chu Chor Lup did not attend the annual general meeting of the Company held on 26 August 2022 due to their other commitments.